December will see the return of our much-loved festive extravaganza, Christmas with the Stars at the Royal Albert Hall.

 Christmas with the Stars

-Event detailsDate: Tuesday, 11 December 2012Time: Starts at 7:30 pmLocation:
+Event detailsDate: Tuesday, 09 December 2014Time: Starts at 7:30 pmLocation:

 The Royal Albert Hall,

-We were delighted to have the vocal talents of the Sydenham High School Choir joining us once again for Christmas with the Stars.
+We are delighted to have the vocal talents of the Sydenham High School Choir joining us once again for Christmas with the Stars.

-We offer our special thanks to Sydenham High School for their continued support at Christmas with the Stars.
-Their achievements this year have been truly inspirational and the money they have raised will be a vital contribution to our research into beating blood cancers.
+Their achievements over the past year have been truly inspirational and the money they raised made a vital contribution to our research into beating blood cancers.

 We look forward to welcoming the Sydenham High School Choir once again this year.